Opera Praktikos’ Program for

 read throughout by Eman Rimawi-Doster

-I Want to be Soft by Lisa Neher
+I Want to Be Soft by Lisa Neher

 sung by Katharine Li